Institute of Banking

 or

-• Admission many also be considered for experienced professionals who do not meet the admission requirements as set out above, where they can demonstrate knowledge through their work i.e. they have more than 5 years' experience in a management role (to be considered on a case by case basis).
+• Admission may also be considered for experienced professionals who do not meet the admission requirements as set out above, where they can demonstrate learning through work and training which makes them a suitable candidate for the programme (i.e. they will have significant experience in a senior funds role with responsibility for decision making).

 Professional body membership